whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 ### Being a Community Member

 **Feedback from Anthony Ciccone**
 This was my first time being in a group with Matt.
 He was awesome to pair with and I loved having him in my group.
-Matt build out our whole alumni page and did an awesome job (CSS Master).
+Matt built out our whole alumni page and did an awesome job (CSS Master).
 I was really impressed how Matt often took on some of the more difficult parts of our Briefcase project.
 My only constructive feedback would be for Matt to portray more confidence because his technical skills are way better then he gives himself credit for.

 **Feedback from Daniel Shin**
 Matt was a huge help in modeling the server side architecture and refactoring the client-side components.
 There was a time where the project seemed a little lost, and he helped clean up some muddy design decisions that was bogging down the whole project.
 I thought the project began picking up momentum from there.
 I was pleasantly surprised at how solid Matt is at designing a website.
 He even fixed our navbar during our eval!
 I think his logical thinking and attention to design will make him a valuable team member on any team, whether it's front-end or backend.

 **Feedback from Lee Saville**
 Really appreciated your hard work on Quantified self where we got thrown in the deep end of the javascript pool!
 You were great to pair with and our hard work paid off!
-One suggestion for you might be to work on communication so that you’re able express yourself really clearly when talking about the code you’re working on.
+One suggestion for you might be to work on communication so that you’re able to express yourself really clearly when talking about the code you’re working on.
 Thanks for all that work!

 ### Playing a Part

-* I switch cohorts in module 3 to be a part of a new cohort and felt that being a part of the community is essential to building great teams.
+* I switched cohorts in module 3 to be a part of a new cohort and felt that being a part of the community is essential to building great teams.
 I made sure to be a part of the 1608 community by getting to know every member of the class and acting to be a part of all the community events that went on during the module.
 One day was fun when a group of us got together on the Monday we had off and played basketball.

-* I helped with the pre-work of two individuals during the break of module 3 and during module 4.
-Being further alone in the program it gets harder and harder to meet the kids that are just coming in and I really enjoyed the comradery helping the incoming students brings.
-I also partake in all the lunch roulettes when the groups come together.
+* I helped with the pre-work of two individuals during the break before and during module 4.
+Being further alone in the program it gets harder to meet the kids that are just coming in and I really enjoyed the camaraderie helping the incoming students.
+I welcome helping the new students and enjoy being invloved.
+I was working during the Try Turing events over the weekend and during a break popped in to introduce myself to a few people.
+It was great to give them some insight as to how great the program is and how much I have learned.

-* I made sure to pair with module 1 students when they would ask for pairing in the pair channel.
-I really enjoyed helping with the tough project HTTP You Know Me.
-It was great to work with the incoming students and share what I have learned.
+* I made sure to pair with module 1 students during module 4 as well.
+I really enjoy helping others expecially when I helped with the tough project HTTP You Know Me.
+It was great to work with incoming students and share what I have learned.

-* I also co-lead a spike which was great for getting my face out there.
-After leading the spike, I could meet students and help with projects after getting to know them through the spike session.
+* I also co-led a spike which was great for getting my face out there.
+After leading the spike, I meet students and helped with projects after getting to know them through the spike session.

 ------------------